• Skip to main content

 Unit studies do NOT have to be complicated.
 I’ve seen the amazing photos of what some families do – homemade costumes, extensive food feasts, staged plays, etc. Those are NOT required to do a quality unit study that will help your children learn.

-Better to do a simple unit study and expose your children to the information than do nothing because you don’t have the skills, time, or money to pull off something amazing and over-the-top.
+It’s far better to do a simple unit study and expose your children to the information than do nothing because you don’t have the skills, time, or money to pull off something amazing and over-the-top.

-Creating A Themed Unit Study
+How To Create a Themed Unit Study

 There are many things you can add to a unit study and so I think the temptation is to plan too much.
 It doesn’t have to be complicated, especially for younger children.
 The must-have elements of a unit study would include the following: